 The Ultimate Guide to Choosing Your Perfect Wedding Dress

-Take a deep breath, hold it for a moment, and imagine the most beautiful day of your life, your wedding day.
+Take a deep breath, hold it for a moment, and think about the most beautiful day of your life, your wedding day.
 Now exhale, letting your mind dwell on those imagined moments, the moments that will soon become a reality.
 You may have been thinking and planning your perfect wedding dress since you were young, or this may be the first time you’ve given it serious thought.
 Either is fine; this guide will lead you by the hand and help you make the right decision.
 Shopping for that special dress can be stressful since this is likely the most expensive single dress you’ll ever purchase, but that’s okay, we’re here to help.
 If terms like A-line and fit-and-flare leaves you wondering, not to worry, we’ve got your back.
 And, you may have heard about multiple dresses (what in the world is that?) with a formal one for the wedding, and something more casual (or crazy) for the reception, we’ve still got you covered.

 Part One – Discovering Your Perfect Wedding Dress